mautic/developer-documentation-new/docs/rest_api/stages.rst

 List Stages
 ***********

-Retrieve a list of Stages.
+Retrieves a list of Stages.

 .. vale on